EQEmu/eqemu-docs-v2/docs/server/npc/customizing-npcs/making-a-custom-race.md

 - Reload rules in game via #reload rule

 # Add the new Race to either global or zone loading

+Races aren't loaded by default until a txt file informs EQ to do so.
+The easiest routes to add a custom NPC are either via global race and zone race entries.
+Both are covered below.

 ## Global Race
 - Inside your eq directory, go to the Resources subfolder and look for GlobalLoad_chr.txt